GabrielRuizVarela/odin-recipes/README.md

 # odin-recipes
-This is a basic exercise to practice HTML
+This is a basic exercise to practice HTML.